rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/winrm/winrm_cmd.md

 ## Description
-This module creates a WinRM command shell.
+This module runs a command over the WinRM protocol.
 It needs login credentials to do so.

 ## Verification Steps